Shawn1993/cnn-text-classification-pytorch/README.md

 ## Known Issues
 * The predict method is probably not as efficient as it could be.
 * Doesn't play well with GridSearchCV if num_jobs isn't 1 (unless not using CUDA).
-* Only supports pre-trained word vectors from TorchText.
+* Only supports pre-trained word vectors from TorchText (or no pre-trained vectors).
 * The random_state parameter probably only works with integers or None.
-* Training samples shorter than the maximum kernel size are ignored.
-* Test samples shorter than the maximum kernel size are classified as the most common class found during training.
 * Features my idiosyncratic coding style.

 ## To Do